How to Prepare for AIBE 20 Exam 2025 in 2 Months? - High & Low Priority Topics

 • Create Memory Aids: Use mnemonics and short charts for important sections and penalties.

-• Build Exam Stamina: Practice sitting for 3 hours and aim for about 1–2 minutes per question.
+• Build Exam Stamina: Practice sitting for 3 hours and aim for about 1–2 minutes per question for the AIBE 2025 exam.

 • Be Ready for Exam Day: Keep your admit card and ID ready, get good sleep, and avoid last-minute cramming.